greenspiritcompany/stritz/README.md

-# stritz
- Candy Crush Soda Saga
+# Candy Crush Soda Saga
+A recreation of the CCSS Flash servers.
+Facebook services are replaced with Spirit Account.

+## To-dos
+- Fix the goddamn shaders